-Our Gender Matters program offers co-curricular programming aimed to increase awareness of the influence that gender has in our lives; in addition, Gender Matters provides individual support and advocacy around a variety of issues, including gender stereotyping, gender equity, students with children, body image, eating disorders, pregnancy and reproduction, sexual health, and more.
+The Women's Center celebrates women and their accomplishments and fosters empowerment for people of all identities.
+The center offers individual support and advocacy around a variety of issues, including gender stereotyping, gender equity, leadership, parenting, body image, disordered eating, pregnancy and reproduction, sexual health, and more.

-The Women's Center is open Monday through Friday, 8 a.m. to 5 p.m. and is located at 316 West Side Row.
+The Women's Center is open Monday through Friday, 8:00 a.m. to 5:00 p.m. and is located at 316 West Side Row.
 For more information, please call (615) 322-4843 or visit www.vanderbilt.edu/womenscenter.